fenago/ml-scikit-keras-tensorflow/labs/lab_18.md

 Before we finish this lab, let's take a quick look at a few popular RL algorithms:

-Actor-Critic algorithms

-:   A family of RL
+Actor-Critic algorithms: A family of RL
     algorithms that combine Policy Gradients with Deep Q-Networks.
 An Actor-Critic agent contains two neural networks: a policy net and a DQN.
 The DQN is trained normally, by learning from the agent's